ku6ryo/tomatos/README.md

 Python: 3.9.12 (As of 2022-04-09 Tensorflow does not support Python 3.10)

 # Training time
-On my PC, it took about 2 hours to train the model.
+On my PC, it took about 2 hours to train the model for kangaroos and 1 hour for tomatos.
 I've got the following log in every 100 steps.
 The time took to run a step is about 1 sec and the total steps were 7500.
 ```
 INFO:tensorflow:Step 700 per-step time 1.045s
 I0408 17:25:05.043267 22092 model_lib_v2.py:705] Step 700 per-step time 1.045s